 Head south west from Dumfries along the Dalbeattie road and you pass the pretty - and very Cornish sounding - village of Kirkgunzeon.
 Not far away is Drumcoltran Tower, a castle built by the Maxwells in the 1550s.

 Close to the main A75 west of Dumfries is Castle Douglas, located at the north end of pretty Carlingwark Loch.
 It serves as an important regional centre for a large area of rural Galloway.
 There's been a settlement here for many centuries, although until the end of the 1700s it was known as Carlingwark.
-It owes much of its later growth on the arrival of the A75's predecessor in the early 1600s, the military road built to Portpatrick to support the plantation of Ulster.

 On the outskirts of Castle Douglas is the National Trust for Scotland's Threave Gardens, while nearby and a little to the north of the A75 is the magnificent Threave Castle, the stronghold of Archibald the Grim built on an island in the River Dee.